Concerns and controversies at the 2010 Winter Olympics: Vancouver Olympic Village

+Australian Team Kangaroo flag

-Leading up to the Olympics, the International Olympic Committee had ordered the removal of a two-story high Australian Boxing Kangaroo flag which had been draped over a balcony in the athletes' village.
+Leading up to the Games, the International Olympic Committee had ordered the removal of a two-story high Australian Boxing Kangaroo flag which had been draped over a balcony in the athletes' village.
 The IOC ordered the flag to be taken down because they believed the image to be too commercial as it is a registered trademark (albeit of the Australian Olympic Committee).
 The order for removal was later withdrawn after IOC president Jacques Rogge met with AOC president John Coates.

-Opening ceremonies content
+Opening ceremonies program

-On August 22, 2008, The Globe and Mail reported that the government of Prime Minister Stephen Harper mandated that the content of the opening ceremonies reflect its agenda as a condition of its contribution of C$20 million to fund the event.
+On August 22, 2008, The Globe and Mail reported that after the budget for the ceremonies exceeded initial forecasts, the government of Prime Minister Stephen Harper mandated that the content of the opening ceremonies reflect its agenda as a condition of its contribution of C$20 million to fund the event.
 This was widely criticized as government interference with the arts and exercising ideological control.
 However, VANOC vice-president of communications Renée Smith-Valade said the government was not bringing politics into the 2010 games and did not have veto power over any part of the Olympic ceremonies.